 The Internet of Things (IoT) is the first industry 4.0 technology, which should be supported by ERP systems.
 IoT is an integration point of Industry 4.0 and ERP.
-Nowadays, in most cases, data from manufacturing, Warehouses, production planning, distribution, quality control, processes, and other sources are entered manually in ERP systems.
+Nowadays, in most cases, data from manufacturing, Warehouses, production planning, distribution, quality control, processes, and other sources are entered manually into ERP systems.
 The use of IoT would help automatically enter data into ERP systems, which are collected from different production sources.
 This would have the effect of eliminating data entry errors.
 Entering data through the use of IoT equipment would also help in changing the approach to ERP systems.

 A simulation is a tool for predicting and evaluating the performance of systems.
 It helps companies optimize the decision-making process, which provides the “smart brain” required to improve industrial systems’ efficiency.
 Companies can simulate real-world situations in a virtual model to help companies optimize products and places in the virtual world before the physical setup.

 Simulation can relate to ERP through Big Data Analytics for predicting and evaluating the performance of systems that optimize the resources.

 Horizontal integration implies the connection between all the value chain components, starting from internal company logistics, production, distribution, sales, and services, to external partners, suppliers, customers, and energy suppliers to create a value chain as autonomously acting participants.

 Vertical integration connects different company levels with IT systems in production, distribution manufacturing, and low-level PLC (Programmable Logic Controller) machine controllers & sensors within the company to increase flexibility and performance in planning management.

-By using the Horizontal and Vertical integration approach supported by ERP systems, autonomous production methods can be powered by using Robots that can complete tasks intelligently, with a focus on safety, flexibility, versatility, and collaboration.
+By using the Horizontal and Vertical integration approach supported by ERP systems, autonomous production methods can be powered by Robots that can complete tasks intelligently, with a focus on safety, flexibility, versatility, and collaboration.
 This integration would be a benefit in generating value for customers, creating a new competitive environment, and increasing company productivity, and global economic growth.